gautamnc/restitem/README.md

 Try endpoints with special chars in url

-Try serices with incorrect auth appIdKey
+Try services with incorrect auth appIdKey

 Test all services for idempotent nature